beyondessential/tamanu/database/README.md

 Usually invisible to clinicians and PMs.

 Sometimes sensitive (eg a queued email to a patient notifying them of a test result).

+### 🚮 Deprecated/legacy data (tag: `deprecated`)

+Entire tables that are deprecated.

+This is an additional tag and should be accompanied by one of the above tags.